larray-project/larray/README.rst

 * User interface with an IPython console for rapid exploration of data

-* Compatible with the pandas library: LArray objects can be converted into pandas DataFrame and vice versa.
+* Compatible with the pandas library: Array objects can be converted into pandas DataFrame and vice versa.

 .. _start-install: